sbstnc/openmenu/README.md

     make devcontainer
     ```
     **Warning:** This process downloads and compiles the entire KallistiOS
+    toolchain and SDK (from the `v2.1.x` branch) and applies the necessary
-    toolchain and SDK.
-It can take a significant amount of time (potentially
+    patch.
+It can take a significant amount of time (potentially hours)
-    hours) depending on your machine and network speed.
+    depending on your machine and network speed.
 4. Once the build completes successfully, you will have a local Docker image
     tagged `openmenu-dev:latest` (and potentially `openmenu-dev:<version>`).
 5.  **Update Dev Container Configuration:** Before reopening in VS Code, edit
     the `.devcontainer/devcontainer.json` file.
 Change the `image` property from
-    `"sbstnc/openmenu-dev:0.1.0"` to `"openmenu-dev:latest"` (or the specific
+    `"sbstnc/openmenu-dev:0.2.0"` to `"openmenu-dev:latest"` (or the specific
-    version tag you built, e.g., `"openmenu-dev:0.1.0"` if you built that tag
+    version tag you built, e.g., `"openmenu-dev:0.2.0"` if you built that tag
     locally).

     ```diff